Column: Busch loss raises questions about NASCAR officiating

 In other words, because the accident Sunday was behind the leaders, NASCAR preferred to let the drivers race to the finish under green.
 But that's a judgment call and one that cost Busch, an unpopular driver with NASCAR brass, an important victory.

 While every race is different, officiating should be as close to black and white as possible and NASCAR should never open itself to the idea it intentionally tried to prevent a driver from winning.
-And once the implication was made, it should not have taken a day for NASCAR to address it.
+Once the implication was made, O'Donnell should have been front and center to address it.

 NASCAR has got to tighten up in every area, particularly accountability.